Landry21/Landry21/README.md

 <h2 align="left">Hi 👋!
-My name is Landry and I'm a IT Project Manager, from Boston</h2>
+My name is Landry and I'm an IT Project Manager, from Boston</h2>

 ###